jerolba/jfleet/README.md

 ## Supported database versions

-JFleet is configured to execute continuous integration tests against [CircleCI](https://circleci.com/gh/jerolba/jfleet) service, using the latest stable release of **MySQL 5.7** and  **MySQL 8.0**, and the latest stable release of **PostgreSQL 10.9** and **PostgreSQL 11.5**.
+JFleet is configured to execute continuous integration tests against [CircleCI](https://circleci.com/gh/jerolba/jfleet) service, using the latest stable release of **MySQL 5.7** and  **MySQL 8.0**, and the latest stable release of **PostgreSQL 12.5** and **PostgreSQL 13.1**.

-**JFleet is currently running in production against AWS Aurora MySQL edition**, and has been tested for [benchmarks](https://github.com/jerolba/jfleet-benchmark#jfleet-benchmark) with the Google Cloud managed versions of MySQL and Postgres.
+**JFleet is currently running in production against AWS Aurora MySQL and Aurora PostgreSQL**, and has been tested for [benchmarks](https://github.com/jerolba/jfleet-benchmark#jfleet-benchmark) with the Google Cloud managed versions of MySQL and Postgres.

 Any database engine with a standard JDBC driver should be used with the `JdbcBulkInsert` implementation.